pjr/brassy-net/_posts/2015-08-01-running-cross-functional-service-teams.md

 benefits I've seen.

-As we develop more rapidly, deploy more often and maintain ever larger pieces of infrastructure our ineffiencies become exacerbated.
+As we develop more rapidly, deploy more often and maintain ever larger pieces of infrastructure our inefficiencies become exacerbated.
 The goal we are striving towards is the ability for the team who is building a service to own their own destiny and be autonmous where they need to be.